Woman – A Helper to Man?

 Myth #1: The term helper has a negative connotation.

-Like submission, our churches have shied away from using the term afraid of stepping on the toes of a misinformed audience.
+Like submission, today’s pulpits and women’s ministries have shied away from using the term “helper,” afraid of stepping on the toes of a misinformed audience or the uprising of feminist (egalitarians, soft complementarians) sitting in their pews.
 When taking the time to share with women the beauty and intricacy that God originally intended for helper, women in our church have become more confident in their roles.
-From the beginning, helper has never had a negative connotation.
+From the beginning, the term “helper” has never had a negative connotation.
 In fact, the term "helper" is used to describe a characteristic of God.

 So, is being a helper bad?
-To be a helper means that a woman has the capability, resources, and strength to be a help (Proverbs 31:10-31).
+When God describes a woman as a helper that means that a woman has the capability, resources, and strength to be a help (Proverbs 31:10-31).
 1 Corinthians 11:8-9 says, “For man did not come from woman, but woman came from man.
 And man was not created for woman, but woman for man.”
 The woman was created to beautifully adorn man and to compliment man.
 Alexander Strauch states, “The fact that the woman was made for the sake of the man is proof that the man ‘is the image and glory of God; but the woman is the glory of man.'"

 Women, let me encourage you today to be a helper.
 Why?
 Because to be a helper is to show forth a character trait of God.
 Remember, our calling is to reflect God to the world so that they may come to know God’s Son, Jesus, as their personal Savior.